iron0012/SaleAskingPriceRatioPredictor/README.md

 - In general the accuracy does not improve beyond 400 trees (number of estimators).
 We fixed the the minimum number of samples in newly created leaves to be the square root of maxiumum feature size.

+- Maximun features used per tree, i.e. bagging (max_features) = 0.8

 - The accuracies of random forest models at different max feature size/min leaves with text features only, basic features only and both text and basic features are listed in the table below.
 	1. With the tokenized text features only, the accuracy for a hold-out set of data for our trained model is 0.103.
 	2. The accuracy of a model with only the *basic features* is 0.124.
 	3. The accuracy improves to 0.134 if the *basic features* of the property are included in the model.
 (Basic features are : zip code, home size (sq. ft.), number of bedrooms, number of bathrooms, asking price.)
+- We decided to employ the parameters that yielded the best score:
+	- Number of estimators = 400
+	- Max feature size = 50
+	- Min number of samples in newly created leaves = 7
+	- Maximun features used per tree, i.e. bagging (max_features) = 0.8

 ![Table_accuracy_scores](images/Table_accuracy_scores.png>)